 Tesana pulled back her hood and shook out her hair.
 Blazing sunlight climbed the cavern walls.
 "Now you must see."
 Her fingers slipped behind her head.

 "Our eyes do burn."
 She untied the blindfold.
 "But with fire of their own."
 Two flaming stars seared his sight.
 Squinting, he watched sunbeams rush up her body, setting her tresses ablaze; hues of red and gold consumed raven's feather black as her hair lifted off her shoulders.

 The heat of the dragonflesh raised blisters on his lips.
-"Were you– Are you Tesana?" he asked in a whisper thinner than a thread.
+"Were you– Are you Tesana?" he asked in a whisper.

 "Tesana is one of our names.
 Thesan, Ostara, Ayos, Aurora, many names.
 The sibyl is one of our forms.
 Join us and be prince of our golden city."